MakerSpaceNewcastle/JAS-LaserCutter/machine_info/HV_PSU.md

    Will be lit when the PSU thinks it should be on based on the serial control data
 *  Amber = Interlock closed
-   Will be lit when the front guard is closed or water flow sensor does not detect water flow, will not power on if this LED is not lit
+   Will be lit when the front guard is closed and water flow sensor detects water flow, will not power on if this LED is not lit
 *  Red (dim) = HV Armed?
    Seems to be dim when there is control data turning the supply on but the enable signal is high